owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

 * Storage
    Local storage.

-* ownCloud Edition
-   Standard Edition.
-(See `ownCloud Server or Enterprise Edition`_ for comparisons of the ownCloud editions.)

 Mid-sized Enterprises
 ---------------------

 * Number of users
    150 to 1,000 users.

-* Storage size
-   Up to 200TB.

 * High availability level
    Every component is fully redundant and can fail without service interruption.
    Backups without service interruption